guiharaujo/guiharaujo/README.md

 **Supply Chain & Data professional** with 10+ years in industrial planning (PCP/S&OP), currently working as a Controladoria & FP&A consultant — building the systems and dashboards I always wished existed.

 I sit at the intersection of **business operations**, **financial analysis**, and **data engineering**.
 I don't just analyze data — I build the pipelines, automate the reports, and create the tools that make decisions faster.
+Currently turning that experience into **Vetor**, a portfolio of SaaS products for Brazilian SMEs (PCP/MRP/S&OP planning and commercial BI).

 ---